 - Salt and pepper

-- Remove the tomato tops.
+- Remove tomato tops.
 Place the tomatoes in a large pot of boiling water for 40 seconds or so.
-Remove the tomatoes from the water and let them cool for about a minute or so.
+With a slotted spoon, remove the tomatoes from the boiling water and let them cool for about a minute or so.
 When they are cool enough to handle, gently peel the skins off.

 - In a large food processor or blender, place the tomatoes with the cucumbers, celery, bell peppers, green onions and garlic.
 Top with the soaked bread.
-Pour 1/2 cup olive oil and the lemon juice.
-Run the processor for a few seconds then add the salt, pepper, cayenne pepper (optional) and a pinch of sugar; blend.
+Pour 1/2 cup extra virgin olive oil and the sherry vinegar.
+Run the processor for a few seconds then add the salt, pepper, cumin, cayenne pepper (optional) and a pinch of sugar; blend.

 - Test the gazpacho, and if it’s too thick, add a little water and blend again until you reach the desired texture.